What does a Data Management Associate do?

 - Bachelor’s degree in Data Management, Information Technology, Computer Science, or a related field.

-- Proven experience in data management or a related role.
+- Proven experience in a data management or data analyst role.

-- Strong understanding of database management systems and data warehousing.
+- Strong understanding of data management principles, practices, and tools.

 Is becoming a Data Management Associate a good career path?